 Some people ask why God allows them to go through injustice.
 Injustice runs unchecked.
-They ask, “Where is God in this?”, “What does not God do something about this evil?”
+They ask, “Where is God in this?”
+“What does not God do something about this evil?”

 We have an answer in the above passage.
 One thing is clear about God throughout the Bible – He is in no hurry (2 Peter 3:8,9).
 God puts up with a great wrong, yet He exercises forbearance.
 A hateful, godless, indifferent humanity has gone its own way.
 God is not willing that any should perish, but there will be a day when His patience ceases.
 That day will be the end of His program as we know it.

 Judgment is God’s “strange work” (Isaiah 28:21).
 God does not want to judge, but His character demands that He does.
 God is always true to Himself.
 He is always on the level.
 Therefore, God will come to bat.
 When it is His turn at the plate, He will hit a home run every time.
-We live in “humanity’s day” but then will come God’s Day.
+We live in “humanity’s day,” but then will come to God’s Day.
 Humanity has struck out with His plans.
 Now it is God’s turn.

 No one will say, “You were not fair.
 You did not give me a chance.”
 Everyone will know that God was more than fair.
-They will know beyond a shadow of doubt that they get what they deserve.
-God has the complete record of everything we did and thought (Hebrews 4:13).
+They will know beyond a shadow of a doubt that they get what they deserve.
+God has a complete record of everything we did and thought (Hebrews 4:13).